-Rachel very much enjoys teaching and likes the challenge of integrating her areas of research expertise into the classes she teaches.
-Rachel maintains an active program of research and views research with students as an extension of her teaching.
+Dr. Bowman loves teaching and enjoys the challenge of integrating her areas of research expertise into the classes she teaches.
+Dr. Bowman maintains an active program of research and views research with students as an extension of her teaching.
 Several of her past student research assistants have presented at conferences, as well as been co-authors on peer-reviewed manuscripts.
-She encourages interested students to come and speak with her about possible research opportunities.
+She encourages interested psychology and neuroscience students to come and speak with her about possible research opportunities.

 Degrees and Certifications

 - Ph.D., Graduate School and University Center – CUNY (Hunter College)